BrentSeidel/Ada-Lisp/README.md

 1. Integers are the standard Ada integer type.
 2. Strings are variable length and implemented using a linked list.
 3. Booleans are either "T" (true) or "NIL" (false).
+4. Characters are single ASCII characters (Unicode is not supported).
-4. Lists are linked lists of elements that can be of any datatype (even other lists)
+5. Lists are linked lists of elements that can be of any datatype (even other lists)

 ### Supported Operations
 1. Basic arithmetic